jyutzler/Bridge-Systems/system.md

 It is suitable for intermediate club players.

 ## General Approach
-Standard American with 5 Card Majors
+Two-over-one game forcing with five-card majors

 Strong forcing opening: 2♣;
 ## Balanced Openings